vicjosue/nfatodfa/README.md

 # NFA to DFA automata conversion with epsilon closure

-This proyect was made with the knowlegde acquired in the class of compilers and interpreters in the university
+This proyect was made in react js with the knowlegde acquired in the course of compilers and interpreters in the university

 ### Instalation

 If you want to use it right away, this project is deployed in github pages at https://vicsenpai.github.io/nfatodfa/

-To run this app locally you will need to install React and run "npm start"
+To run this app locally you will need to install React, clone this repository and run "npm start"

 ### Example